aubreypwd/ultimate-wp-config/README.md

 # `aubreypwd/ultimate-wp-config`

-A PHP CONSTANT controled wp-config enhancement for WordPress (and various plugin) development in [LocalWP](https://localwp.com/).
+A PHP CONSTANT controled wp-config enhancement for WordPress local development.

-_I mostly use this in my own local development environments._

-You can easily turn things on and off (and configure them) using `wp config set|delete`.
+You can easily turn things on and off (and configure them) using `wp config set|delete` or by editing CONSTANTS directly in your `wp-config.php` file.

 ---------------------------------